tytydraco/yessleep/out/I_recently_started_working_at_a_fast_food_restaurant_Something_weird_happened_during_the_night_shift_PART_2.md

 "Matt!"

-Rick stormed across the pavement, headed straight for me.
+Rick stormed across the pavement and headed straight for me.

 "Rick?
 What the hell are you doing here?"

 He got right in my face and pointed a finger.
 "Don't worry about *me.* You're the one trying to stalk my ex-employee."

 "What?
-No, I just...
-Sorry, back up.
-Why did you follow me in the middle of the night just to–"
+No, I just– Sorry, back up.
+Why did you follow me in the middle of the night–"

 "If you don't leave here right now, you'll lose a lot more than just this job.
 I promise you that."
 Rick gripped my arm tightly as he said this, looking into my eyes.